rioualen/gene-regulation/doc/environments.rst

 The following commands will download the required genome files in a specific directory:

-- fasta file of the reference genome;
+- fasta file of the reference genome
-- gff3 annotation file;
+- gff3 annotation file
-- gtf annotation file.
+- gtf annotation file

 ::